Cong walks out from HP Assembly during CM's reply to Guv's address | Politics

 - India

-Chief Minister Thakur stated that loan on Himachal Pradesh during the previous Congress government grew by 67 percent, whereas the corresponding number during the current government is 32 percent despite the fact that the Covid pandemic hit the economy badly.
+During his reply to Governor Rajendra Vishwanath Arlekar's address, Chief Minister Thakur stated that the loan burden on the state during the previous Congress government grew by 67 percent, whereas the corresponding number during the current regie is 32 percent despite the fact that the Covid pandemic hit the economy badly.

 Himachal Pradesh is currently facing a debt burden of Rs 63,200 crore, he added.